finos/rune-dsl/docs/rune-modelling-component.md

 As can be seen from the `Car` case in the example, case analysis may be *nested*: even though the `Vehicle` choice type does not include `Car` directly, it is included indirectly through the `CombustibleVehicle` choice type.

 Similarly to enumerations, the syntax enforces you to cover all cases - or to add a `default` case at the end.
+In the example above, `Bicycle` is missing, so the switch operation will be highlighted in red.

 #### Operator Precedence